espressif/arduino-esp32/docs/source/api/adc.rst

 ADCs are very useful in control and monitoring applications since most sensors (e.g., temperature, pressure, force) produce analogue output voltages.

-.. note:: Each SoC or module has a different number of ADC's with a different number of channels and pins availible.
+.. note:: Each SoC or module has a different number of ADC's with a different number of channels and pins available.
 Refer to datasheet of each board for more info.

 Arduino-ESP32 ADC API
 ---------------------

 ADC OneShot mode
 ****************

+ADC OneShot mode API is fully compatible with the Arduino's ``analogRead``.
+When you call ``analogRead`` or ``analogReadMillivolts`` funtion will return a result of a single conversion on requested pin.

 analogRead
 ^^^^^^^^^^